Courage-1984/Dataset-Forge/docs/README_full.md

 - **merge_docs.py**: Merges all documentation files in `docs/` into a single `README_full.md` and generates a hierarchical Table of Contents (`toc.md`).
 Keeps documentation in sync.
 See [usage.md](usage.md#merge_docspy-documentation-merging-tool).
 - **install.py**: Automated environment setup script.
 Creates a virtual environment, installs CUDA-enabled torch, and installs all project requirements.
 See [usage.md](usage.md#installpy-environment-setup-tool).
 - **print_zsteg_env.py**: Prints the current PATH and the location of the `zsteg` binary for troubleshooting steganography tool integration.
 See [usage.md](usage.md#print_zsteg_envpy-zsteg-environment-check).
+- **run_tests.py**: Flexible test runner for running the test suite with multiple options and interactive menu.
+See [usage.md](usage.md#run_tests.py-flexible-test-runner-new-july-2025) for full usage and options.

 For detailed usage, CLI options, and troubleshooting, see [usage.md](usage.md#utility-scripts-tools).